 Thus commenced a decades-long ordeal for Mamma Martina to keep the flame of faith alive in the hearts of her sons while they endured loneliness, injustice, desolation, and even torture in Communist prisons.

-The missionary priests didn’t detail the distances she had to travel to see her sons, but he did note that the sufferings and heroic labors of this Chinese widow were so extraordinary that people named her, “Our Mother of Sorrows”.
+The missionary priest didn’t detail the distances she had to travel to see her sons, but he did note that the sufferings and heroic labors of this Chinese widow were so extraordinary that people named her, “Our Mother of Sorrows”.

 Her story illustrates that title well.
 Like the Mother of Christ, she faithfully stood by the cross of her sons’ suffering in an unparalleled act of heroism.